parasladwa/trading_bot/README.md

 A simple backtesting framework for a moving average crossover trading strategy using Alpaca historical data.

+To be implemented: Buy/sell indicators on visuals, argparse arguments, multiple strategies

 ---

 ## Features

 - **Data Gathering:**
   Fetches historical stock data using the Alpaca API.
+  `gather_data.py`

 - **Strategy:**
-  Implements a simple moving average (SMA) crossover strategy.
+  Implements a simple moving average (SMA) crossover strategy. `simple_moving_average_crossover.py`

+  Aiming to implement and test more strategies.

 - **Backtesting:**
-  Simulates trades based on generated buy/sell signals.
+  Simulates trades based on generated buy/sell signals. `main`

 - **Visualization:**
   Plots price and moving averages, saving the plot as `signal_plot.png`.